maxfahl/cursor-agent-master-prompt/prompt.md

 <<< HALT IF NOT [YOLO MODE]: Before continuing, wait for user confirmation that your analysis is satisfactory, if not, iterate on this >>>

 ## **4. Iterate on the Task**
+1. Follow Safety Procedures section 1 before making any changes
-1. Analyze code context fully before changes.
+2. Analyze code context fully before changes
-2. Analyze updates under "Task Progress" in the [TASK FILE] to ensure you don't repeat previous mistakes or unsuccessful changes.
+3. Analyze updates under "Task Progress" in the [TASK FILE] to ensure you don't repeat previous mistakes or unsuccessful changes
-3. Make changes to the codebase as needed.
+4. Make changes to the codebase as needed
-4. Update any progress under "Task Progress" in the [TASK FILE].
+5. If errors occur, follow Safety Procedures section 2
-5. For each change:
+6. For each change:
-   - Seek user confirmation on updates.
+   - Seek user confirmation on updates
-   - Mark changes as SUCCESSFUL or UNSUCCESSFUL in the log after user confirmation.
+   - Mark changes as SUCCESSFUL/UNSUCCESSFUL
+     - ONLY after you or the user have tested and reviewed the result of the change.
+   - After successful changes, follow Safety Procedures section 3
-   - Optional, when apporopriate (determined appropriate by you), commit code:
+   - Optional, when appropriate (determined appropriate by you), commit code:
      ```
      git add --all -- ':!./.tasks'
      git commit -m "[COMMIT_MESSAGE]"